hhvm/user-documentation/guides/hack/00-overview/02-typing.md

 ## Further Reading

-Our [Types Documentation](/hack/types/introduction) provides much more detailed information about this feature.
+Our [types documentation](/hack/types/introduction) provides much more detailed information about this feature.